There are 1,422 names matching your criteria. This is page 5.

 which all are diminutives of Old German names beginning with Wad-

-From a place name meaning "town of Wassa", from Old English tun
+From a place name meaning "town belonging to Wassa's people", from Old English tun

 , a given name derived from Wāðsige